Meet the Sociology Department faculty and staff

 In his free time, Dr. T enjoys studying about criminal justice system in Edo period Japan and appreciating antique samurai swords.
 An avid martial artist, Dr. T holds a black belt in Karate and studies Iai-do, the traditional Japanese martial art of rapid and tactical sword deployment.

 Dr. May Takeuchi

 Dr. May Takeuchi earned her Ph.D. in sociology from Washington State University in 2005.
 She joined the UNA faculty in 2008 after teaching undergraduate and graduate level courses at WSU and serving as an assistant professor at University of West Alabama 2006-2008.
 Her research interests include small group dynamics, conflict resolution, emotions, and quantitative methods.
-She teaches courses including Social Problems, Self and Social Interaction, Social Psychology, and Statistics as well as Introductory Sociology.
-She also serves as the faculty advisor of Alpha Kappa Delta, Sociology Honor Society.
+She teaches courses including Self and Social Interaction, Social Psychology, Research Methods, and Statistics as well as Introductory Sociology.
 At a personal level, Dr. May is a big cat lover and she studies Jodo and Aikido (i.e., Japanese martial arts).